Mikael Mandron: St. Mirren

+Stockport County

+On 5 August 2026, Mandron joined to Stockport Count on a one-year contract.

 International career

 Eligible to represent England, France, and Scotland at international level, Mandron was called up to the Scotland under-20 team in May 2013.
 He qualifies to play for Scotland through an Aberdeen-born grandparent.

 Style of play

 Possessing a big physique, striker Mandron uses this trait to back into defenders, collect the ball by dropping deeper into the midfield, and hold the ball up, with the ability to win headers from set-plays.

 Personal life

 Mandron supported Real Madrid when growing up, while he also followed the results of Paris Saint-Germain.